 Appointments and services

 Screening appointments are necessary for any new patients to the clinic.
-During the screening appointment patients receive a complete mouth x-ray series and panoramic radiograph (panorex).
+During the screening appointment patients receive radiographs that are deemed necessary and appropriate for treatment.
 At that time the patient will have an oral assessment done by the clinical faculty and they will be assigned to a student who has the skills to care for that patient.
+Fees are to be paid at the screening appointment.

 Our services may include: